-When you're in your 30s, the furthest thing from your mind is probably the thought of your own demise.
-However, for a number of reasons that we're about to explore, buying life insurance while you are still young could help your family cope financially if the unthinkable were to happen.
+When you're young, the thought of your own demise is probably the furthest thing from your mind.
+However, for a number of reasons that we're about to explore, life insurance for millennials could help your family cope financially if the unthinkable were to happen.

 The good news is that in the UK, your next of kin would not automatically be responsible for your debts if you were to die.
 That being said, if you have taken out a joint loan or someone has provided a loan guarantee on your behalf, the surviving party usually becomes liable for the whole debt.

 When you are young, you are far likelier to be medically fit.
 Unless you have a family history of illness, this means you will typically find it a lot easier to secure a life insurance policy.
-What's more, you are likely to find it a lot easier to include critical illness cover within your policy, which will pay a lump sum if you are later diagnosed with a medical condition.
+What's more, you are likely to find it a lot easier to include critical illness cover, which will pay a lump sum if you are later diagnosed with a medical condition covered under your policy.

 For more information about critical illness cover, click here.

-As your age increases in years, so will the cost of buying life insurance.
-An additional benefit of being young and illness-free is that insurance providers will deem you as low risk in terms of paying out on the life insurance you take out.
-Consequently, locking into a policy while you are young and in excellent shape will mean you pay lower monthly premiums for the entirety of its term.
+As your age increases, so will the cost of buying life insurance.
+An additional benefit of being young and illness-free is that insurance providers will usually deem you as low risk in terms of paying out on the life insurance you take out.
+Consequently, locking into a policy while you are young and healthy will mean you pay lower monthly premiums for the entirety of its term.

-The most common life cover purchased by young adults with no mortgage or dependents is level term life insurance.
+One type of life cover purchased by young adults with no mortgage is level term life insurance.
 Essentially, level term life insurance is a policy that will pay out a fixed amount and lasts for a length of time of your choosing.
 And the younger and healthier you are when you purchase a policy of this type, the cheaper is it for the entire term - whether that's 10 years, 20 years, or more.

-For more information about level term life insurance, click here.
+For more information about level term life insurance, click here now.